What transition rules would be needed for a national retail sales tax?

 Any fundamental tax reform that seeks to collect the same amount of revenue in a new way is almost certain to redistribute tax burdens, affect asset values, and change price levels.
 Those who stand to lose would try to prevent the reform or secure “transition relief” that delays or blunts the impact.

 The national retail sales tax proposal illustrates these issues starkly.
-Could the proposal withstand inevitable political pressures to provide preferential treatment to some interests or to introduce transition relief?
+Could the proposal withstand the inevitable political pressures to provide some with preferential treatment or to introduce transition relief?
 The issue is pivotal because backsliding would undermine the logic of pressing the reform in the first place.

-The transition issues with a national sales tax constitute a can of worms.
+The transition to a national sales tax would open a can of worms.
 At one extreme, the sales tax could include no adjustments.
-At the other, policymakers could grant extensive relief by adjusting Social Security benefits to reflect higher retail prices, allowing consumption to be tax-free if financed by existing wealth, and so forth.
+At the other, policymakers could grant extensive relief by adjusting Social Security benefits to reflect higher retail prices, allowing consumption to be tax free if financed by existing wealth, and so forth.
 In practice, the transition relief that has accompanied much smaller tax reforms has tended to balloon.

 The economic case for transition relief depends on how it affects the simplicity, efficiency, and equity of the new tax system.
 Providing no relief would be simpler, transition rules could prove complex, and the transition period could stretch out for years.
 However, there are wheels within wheels here.
 Not providing relief would also be problematic because it would create strong incentives for individuals to adjust their behavior before the tax takes effect.

 Not providing transition relief would certainly be more efficient.
 A consumption tax that exempts old assets is just a tax on future wages.
 While a pure consumption tax (one that taxes all old capital) is usually found to be more efficient than a pure income tax, a wage tax (which exempts all old capital) is usually found to be less efficient than a pure income tax.
-Not taxing existing assets requires higher tax rates on the rest of the tax base to raise the same revenue, increasing the disincentives to work that dog any tax on wages.
+Not taxing existing assets requires higher tax rates on the rest of the tax base to raise the same revenue, increasing the disincentives to work that plague any tax on wages.